Authorities: 'Ghost guns' among 5 weapons seized as teens charged in Westmont Hilltop school security breach; response 'prevented a tragedy,' DA says

-JOHNSTOWN, Pa. – Two teens, who were allegedly “in the planning stages of a school shooting” at Westmont Hilltop Junior-Senior High School, according to Upper Yoder Township Police Department Chief Donald Hess, will be tried as adults.
+JOHNSTOWN, Pa. – Two teens who were allegedly “in the planning stages of a school shooting” at Westmont Hilltop Junior-Senior High School, according to Upper Yoder Township police Chief Donald Hess, will be tried as adults.

 Logan J. Pringle, 17, of Conemaugh Township, Somerset County, faces first-degree felony charges of conspiracy to commit terrorism, conspiracy to commit aggravated assault and attempt to commit aggravated assault.

-Preston R. Hinebaugh, 16, of Upper Yoder Township, Cambria County, is charged with conspiracy to commit terrorism (first-degree felony), conspiracy to commit aggravated assault (first-degree felony), conspiracy to commit criminal trespass (third-degree felony) and possession of firearm by a minor (first-degree misdemeanor).
+Preston R. Hinebaugh, 16, of Upper Yoder Township, is charged with conspiracy to commit terrorism, a first-degree felony; conspiracy to commit aggravated assault, a first-degree felony; conspiracy to commit criminal trespass, a third-degree felony; and possession of firearm by a minor, a first-degree misdemeanor.

 Hinebaugh was arraigned on $400,000 monetary bail on Saturday; Pringle on $250,000.

-“The legal term is it’s a ‘direct file’ because of the conspiracy to commit ag assault,” Cambria County District Attorney Greg Neugebauer said Saturday.
+“The legal term is it’s a ‘direct file’ because of the conspiracy to commit (aggravated) assault,” Cambria County District Attorney Gregory Neugebauer said Saturday.
 “We have to direct file because of their ages and the charges.”

-Five weapons were seized from Hinebaugh – one pump-action shotgun and four AR-15 style semi-automatic rifles.

-The AR-15s were allegedly “ghost guns,” meaning they were untraceable firearms not made by a manufacturer and without serial numbers.
+The AR-15s were allegedly “ghost guns,” meaning they were untraceable firearms without serial numbers that were not made by a manufacturer.

 “Those guns were made and put together by somebody in the Hinebaugh family,” Hess alleged.